 We’re committed to supporting members in reaching packaging targets through developing industry resources, sharing knowledge and best practice case studies, communicating progress to highlight achievements and influencing policy and regulation.

 Dairy farmers are passionate about what they do, and they care about their animals.
 However, it’s not just the responsibility of farmers, but rather the whole dairy supply chain, to ensure only the highest standards of animal welfare are accepted.

-Alongside the Australian Dairy Industry Council (ADIC), ADPF has committed to supporting the voluntary phase out of routine calving induction, with all intended inductions to cease by January 2022.
+Alongside the Australian Dairy Industry Council (ADIC), ADPF has committed to supporting the voluntary phase out of routine calving induction by the end of 2021.

 This commitment is in line with consumer expectations and ADPF is proud to be a leading voice in this space.